g0v-data/g0v-hackmd-archive/notes/hjOZKkP5Txmr5Ct2taKCWw.md

 Before you can start using WebGPT, start by accessing the relevant platforms and tools for its incorporation.
 Begin with the OpenAI API to interact with it easily—the simplest way.
 This interface has all the necessary functions that help developers connect with WebGPT through queries and answers hence programming intelligent web-based programs leading to data utilization.
 The following steps should be observed:

 ### Sign Up and Obtain an API Key
-Create OpenAI account on the website.
+Create OpenAI account on the [website](https://platform.openai.com/signup).
 Proceed to the part of API and choose a subscription plan that you desire.
 Your requests will be verified using the key that you have created during the process.

 Make sure you have a recent development environment that is connected to the internet before making an HTTP request.
-You can also prepare the necessary libraries for HTTP requests which are either `axios` or `fetch` in Java Script or `requests` library in Python.
+You can also prepare the necessary libraries for HTTP requests which are either [`axios`](https://axios-http.com/docs/intro) or [`fetch`](https://www.npmjs.com/package/node-fetch) in Java Script.
 The code shown below will teach you how you can install axios in Java script:

 ```bash
 npm install axios